King William Road Streetscape Upgrade (Stage 1 & 2)

 • Upgraded footpath on the eastern side

-• New landscaping areas and 42 new trees (eastern and western sides).
+• New landscaping areas and 42 new trees (eastern and western sides)

 The current bike box at the King William Road approach for right/diagonal turns will be maintained.

-This important project upgrade is jointly funded by the City of Unley and the State Government through the National Road Safety and Special Local Roads grant programs.
+The Project is jointly funded by the City of Unley and the State Government through the National Road Safety and Special Local Roads grant programs.

 Further information